-In this post, I’ll continue my series on fundamental standing poses and break down side angle and revolved side angle pose.
-There are often more opportunities for exploration in fundamental postures than are quickly obvious from the outside.
-It is these more basic openings, simpler movements, and strengthening of tissues that combine to create the more complex and challenging postures that we might encounter as we continue with our yoga journey.
+In this post, I continue my series on fundamental standing poses and break down side angle and revolved side angle pose.
+There are often more opportunities for exploration in fundamental postures than are quickly obvious.
+It is these simpler movements that combine to create the more complex and challenging postures that we encounter as we continue our yoga journey.
 What can we learn from side angle and revolved side angle pose?
 What movement patterns are we developing in side angle and revolved side angle pose that come up again in other postures?

-Side angle and revolved side angle pose can build on the patterns we explored in triangle and revolved triangle starting with the work of opening the hips to allow the pelvis to move freely.
+Side angle and revolved side angle pose build on the patterns we explored in triangle and revolved triangle.
+It starts with opening the hips and allowing the pelvis to move freely.
 This is important work for most of us to spend some time on for two big reasons.
 The first is for our own functional movement health.
 Everything is related in some way to the pelvis and our center of movement.
-The movement and positioning of our legs and feet below us is impacted by the available movement in our hip joints which also dictates the positioning of the pelvis.
+The available movement in our hip joints impacts the movement and position of our legs and feet below us.
+It also dictates the position of the pelvis.

-Similarly the availability of movement of our spine, including our head and neck, is related to the availability of movement at the hip joints and position of our pelvis.
+Similarly, the available movement of our spine, including our head and neck, is related to the available movement at our hip joints and our pelvic position.
 As I’m sure you know, most of us and our students spend a lot of time sitting: sitting at a desk, sitting in a car, or sitting on the couch.
 This doesn’t generally support maintaining openness in the hips.
-It’s important that we see all of these fundamental postures as ways to counteract these unhelpful patterns.
+It’s important that we see that all of these fundamental postures are ways to counteract these unhelpful patterns.

-The second reason that we will likely find it relevant to spend some time on these fundamental postures that work on opening the hips, is that so many yoga postures assume some level of openness of the hip joints, especially with respect to external rotation.
-Remember, yoga comes out of a culture in India where people regularly sat on the floor and moved in and out of a squat position for regular daily activities.
-In that sense, there is a certain level of openness in the hips that is “assumed” even though that isn’t necessarily the case in a western culture.
+The second reason to spend some time on these fundamental postures that work on opening the hips is that so many yoga postures assume some level of openness of the hip joints.
+This is especially true with respect to external rotation.
+Remember, yoga came out of a culture in India where people regularly sat on the floor.
+They often moved in and out of a squat position for regular daily activities.
+In that sense, a certain level of openness in the hips is “assumed” even though that isn’t necessarily the case in a Western culture.

 Although there are some similarities between triangle and side angle, there is one major difference.
 In side angle and revolved side angle pose the front knee bends to ninety degrees.
 This one change has a huge impact on the dynamics in and around the hip joint.

-At the hip joint itself we are still flexing, abducting, and externally rotating the front leg.
-However, when we add the flexing of the knee, there is a significant intensification of stabilization required at the hip joint.
+At the hip joint itself, we still flex, abduct, and externally rotate the front leg.
+However, when we add flexing the knee, we need significantly more stabilization at the hip joint.
 Muscles basically do three things related to contraction on the gross level.
 They contract and move a joint, contract and stabilize a joint, and contract and resist movement in its opposite contraction.
 These are called, isotonic concentric, isometric, and isotonic eccentric contractions respectively.
 I wrote about them in the section titled, ‘Types of Contractions’ in my book, Functional Anatomy of Yoga.

 The same is true for those gluteals.
-As we are also deepening the amount of flexion, the extensors of the hip (generally calling them gluteals here) resist the flexion as we move into the posture and then are required to stabilize the joint (along with others) while we’re in the posture itself.
+As we also deepen the amount of flexion, the extensors of the hip (generally calling them gluteals here) resist the flexion as we move into the posture.
+They are then required to stabilize the joint (along with others) while we’re in the posture itself.
 Because we are in a deeper flexion, and therefore putting them at a mechanical disadvantage, they work harder.

 In the back leg, the leg is technically in a slightly abducted position, due to the flexion of the front hip and knee tilting the pelvis sideways.
-This is why, as you resist going too low in a posture such as this, many people will feel the adductors of the back leg turn on or engage to help pull them back out of sinking so low.
+This is why, as you resist going too low in this posture, you may feel the adductors of the back leg turn on or engage to help pull you back out of sinking so low.
 The gluteals and quadriceps of the front leg are part of this as well.

-Anatomically, there is a lot happening in revolved side angle pose.
+Anatomically, a lot happens in revolved side angle pose.
 In an ideal world, the pelvis is neutral, that is, facing forward and down.
-Neither hip is hiked up and there is not too much tilting of the pelvis from the twist in the spine.
+Neither hip is hiked up and the pelvis doesn’t tilt too much from the twist in the spine.
 Again, this is true in an ideal world.
-If either of these two things happen, the world will not collapse, but it does give us a direction and an intention to work towards to stabilize the pelvis.
+If either of these two things happens, the world will not collapse.
+But it does give us a direction and an intention to work towards to stabilize the pelvis.

-The spine is both laterally flexing and twisting to bring the hand to the floor on the outside of the opposite foot.
+The spine both laterally flexes and twists to bring the hand to the floor on the outside of the opposite foot.
 If you don’t go as low as putting your hand to the floor and you stay in a higher position with the hands in prayer, you may reduce the amount of lateral flexion.

 One thematic intention that continues throughout the standing postures as I understand them, is the balance between grounding (mula) and (uddiyana) lifting.
 In side angle, we have both feet and one hand on the floor.
-Actively pressing through the feet and hand on the ground connect us solidly to the ground and support a feeling of stability.
+Actively pressing through the feet and hand on the floor connects us solidly to the ground and supports a feeling of stability.
 That action of intentionally pressing the ground also begins the intention of lift through the legs, torso, and reaching hand.
 We are reaching away from the ground.
-Working with those two intentions simultaneously, pressing into the ground and lifting away, can create a feeling of space and stability at the same time.
+Working with those two intentions simultaneously can create a feeling of space and stability at the same time.

 The grounding and lifting actions also speak to the engagement of muscles in a particular way that strengthen and stabilize the pelvis through the hip joints.
 As already mentioned, the deepening of the front leg in both postures and the resulting resistance to dropping too low are what create the tension, and over time, the stability of the pelvis.
 It’s also what leads to the grounding and lifting quality.

-If you’ve ever wondered why you or your students have a front knee that likes to point inward slightly, the answer is, tight adductors.
+If you’ve ever wondered why you or your students have a front knee that likes to point inward slightly, the answer is tight adductors.
 This is exactly why one of the most common instructions for this pose is to avoid allowing the front knee to fall in towards the center line of the body.
-You could accomplish this either by pressing the knee outward against the inside of arm, if the arm is outside of the leg, or, if you are doing the variation with your arm inside the leg, you could use your arm to prevent the knee from falling inward.
+You could accomplish this by pressing the knee outward against the inside of the arm if the arm is outside of the leg.
+Or, if you are doing the variation with your arm inside the leg, you could use your arm to prevent the knee from falling inward.
 Letting the knee fall inward and stay there could potentially put forces through the knee at angles that are not healthy for the long term.
 Moving the knee outward also places pressure on the adductors so that they open over time.

 This same tension coming from the adductors can also be expressed as the butt sticking out on the front leg.
 If the adductors are tight, they are either going to pull the knee in, or, if the knee is stabilized, the pelvis will get pulled toward the knee and end up adducting at the front hip joint.
 This makes it look like the butt is sticking out.